 The project to make these portraits available online has been aided by a team of volunteers who have worked tirelessly to assist State Library staff.
 We thank them for their efforts and assistance.

-There are 27,000 portraits in The Queenslander and 27,000 family stories; of husbands, fathers, brothers and sweethearts.
+There are more than 28,000 portraits in The Queenslander and 28,000 family stories; of husbands, fathers, brothers and sweethearts.
 Is someone from your family one of these soldiers?
 We’d love to hear your story.

 William Charles Lines, a New Zealander, who enlisted in Rockhampton, was wounded at Gallipoli on 25 April 1915, and is one of the first portraits used in a Roll of Honour in The Queenslander.

 His story, like so many others, tells of a young man, a prospector, who fought with distinction for the duration of the war, was wounded more than once, and returned to Australia at the end of the war to pick up the threads of his life.
 In his case, he returned with his wife Kathleen, who he met and married in London in February 1916, before he left to fight on the Western Front.

 The portraits in The Queenslander included a caption of the soldier’s surname and initials, for example, W. J. Caton.
 In One Search, our catalogue, the best way to search for a soldier is by surname, including the word 'soldiers' in your search terms, and limiting your search to SLQ Collections.

 Anyone can view, add a comment, and download for free a high resolution digital file of any of the portraits.